Cadet: India

-Cadet is also used as a rank for those enrolled in military academies of India, such as the National Defence Academy, Indian Military Academy, Indian Naval Academy, Air Force Academy, Indian Coast Guard Academy or Armed Forces Medical College (India).
-These cadets are commissioned as officers in the respective service upon graduation, and make a commitment to serve.
+Cadet is also used as a rank for those enrolled in military academies of India, such as the National Defence Academy, Indian Military Academy, Indian Naval Academy, Air Force Academy, Indian Coast Guard Academy, Officers Training Academy or Armed Forces Medical College (India).
+These cadets are commissioned as officers in the respective service upon graduation and commit to serve.
 The term Gentleman Cadet is used to refer to Indian Military Academy trainees.